-A further MATLAB function enables the creation of a 3D finite element mesh for a multi-leaf wall.
-The procedure is basically the same as the one for the generation of the 3D finite element mesh, only with different inputs: the user must choose the number of wythes for the considered multi-leaf wall, and is allowed to select a separate source image for each wythe.
-Moreover, the choice of the transversal configuration is still enabled for each wythe.
-Once this setup is chosen, the procedure runs in the same way as for the single-leaf 3D finite element mesh.
-An example of the final result is shown in Figure 3.3 for a three-leaf wall in which both the outer wythes are generated from the same source image of Figure 2.1 for sake of simplicity.
-Nonetheless, multi-leaf masonry walls commonly display different bonds in the two outer wythes; however, the procedure also enables to choose between two different rasterized sketches for the creation of the final FE mesh, as shown in Figure 4 for another sample case.
-It must be noted that the physical layout of the inner layer must be also be correctly represented, because it may consist of mortar and/or stone chips.
-Some transversal stones spanning the whole thickness of the wall may be also included; their presence must be carefully assessed.
-Reasonably, the layout of the inner layer cannot be achieved by simply capturing the image with a digital camera, but requires the use of more advanced techniques such as radiography or ultrasonic inspection.
+A further MATLAB function enables the creation of a 3D FE mesh for a multi-leaf wall.
+The procedure is basically the same as the one for the generation of a standard 3D FE mesh, but the inputs are different: the user must choose the number of wythes for the considered multi-leaf wall and is allowed to select a separate source image for each wythe.
+The choice of the transversal configuration is still enabled for each wythe.
+Once this setup is chosen, the procedure runs in the same way as for the single-leaf 3D FE mesh.
+An example of the final result is shown in Figure 3.3 for a three-leaf wall in which both of the outer wythes are generated from the same source image (the test-window in Figure 2.1) for the sake of simplicity.
+However, since multi-leaf masonry walls commonly display different bonds in the two outer wythes, the procedure allows the user to choose between two different rasterised sketches for the creation of the final FE mesh, as shown in Figure 4 for another sample case.
+It must be noted that the physical layout of the inner layer must also be correctly represented because it may consist of mortar and/or stone chips.
+Some transversal stones spanning the whole thickness of the wall may also be included; their presence must be carefully assessed.
+Of course, the layout of the inner layer cannot be achieved by simply capturing the image with a digital camera; it requires the use of more advanced techniques such as radiography or ultrasonic inspection.